SwapnilPurohit/SOR_26/README.md

     </visual>
   </link>
 ```

-Just do the same for right wheel but dont forget to change the origin for right wheel(HINT:It should be opposite to front left wheel, so you need to change one coordinate of right wheel in origin tags)
+Do the same for the right wheel, but don't forget to change the origin (it should mirror the front-left wheel — only one coordinate needs to flip).

-Let's test the model in Rviz
+**Step 3 — Test the model in RViz:**
 ```bash
 ros2 launch erc_gazebo_sensors check_urdf.launch.py
 ```

 ![alt text][image2]

-Here u can see in Rviz the rear wheels are closer to the base centre, so just mirror the front wheels for both rear wheels
+You'll notice the rear wheels are closer to the base center in RViz — mirror the front wheels for both rear wheels to fix this.

-Also add the joints inside Diff-drive plugin in erc_bot.gazebo such it looks:
+**Step 4 — Update the Diff-Drive plugin** in `erc_bot.gazebo` to include all four wheel joints:

 ```xml
 <?xml version="1.0"?>
 <robot>